How to purify well water.

 With many impurities, well water will not always appear visibly contaminated, though certain elements may produce odors or colors.
 Upon determination from your NH Tap well water test, a custom water treatment plan will be designed to tackle the specific needs of your water, opposed to a generic filter.
 To create purified water, a chemical reaction will occur between the contaminants and materials in the filtration system, which will force the impurities to bond to the filtration components.
 This will trap and destroy impurities before the water gets circulated back into your home, resulting in clean, purified water that is safe for drinking and washing.
-The Iron Peak® and the NH Tap Arconic® are water treatment systems from our Absolute™ Well Water Purification Series that are designed to filter and abolish the greatest threats to your water to ensure the water in your home is free from potentially hazardous toxins.
+The Iron Peak® and the NH Tap Arconic® are water treatment systems from our NH Tap Absolute™ Well Water Filtration System Series that are designed to filter and abolish the greatest threats to your water to ensure the water in your home is free from potentially hazardous toxins.
 The best way to protect your well water is to take the first step into getting it tested.

 Common Water Contaminants